Schobs/MediMarker/README.md

 - OUTPUT.OUTPUT_DIR: The path to the folder where the model checkpoints and results will be saved.
 - DATASET_ROOT.ROOT: The path to the root_image_folder from above in subsection *1) Expected Directory Format*.
 - DATASET.SRC_TARGETS: The path to the root_annotation_folder from above in subsection *2) Create a JSON file*.
 If you are not using CV, specify the exact JSON file like in the example above.
 If you are using CV, just specify the root_annotation_folder and the TRAINER.FOLD information will be used to select the correct JSON file.
-- DATASET.LANDMARKS: The indicies of the landmarks in the JSON file.
+- DATASET.LANDMARKS: The indices of the landmarks in the JSON file.
 For example, if the JSON file has 4 landmarks, and you want to use the first 3, then the list should be [0,1,2].
 - TRAINER.FOLD: The fold number to use for training.
 This number will match the number in fold0.json, fold1.json etc. **If you are using cross-validation, set this to -1**.
 - TRAINER.CACHE_DATA: If you are using a small dataset, it is recommended to set this to True.
 This will cache the dataset in memory, which will speed up training.
 However, if you are using a large dataset, you may run out of memory. *Try as True first.*
 - TRAINER.INFERENCE_ONLY: If you want to train first, set this to False.
 If you have already trained a model and want to run inference on a new dataset, set this to True.